clkeiser/Project-1-Cybersecurity/README.md

 `Web-2: 10.0.0.9`

-We have installed the following Beats on these machines:
+I have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects auth logs (/var/log/auth.log), which can be used to monitor access attempts
+- Filebeat collects auth logs (/var/log/auth.log), which can be used to monitor access attempts.
 - Metricbeat collects metrics related to CPU, memory and running proccessing, which can be used to optimize the computer speed and efficiency and detect any unwanted breaches.